-The Board of Directors believes that the increased authorized number of shares of common and preferred stock contemplated by the proposed amendment to our Certificate of Incorporation is desirable to make additional unreserved shares of common stock and preferred stock available for issuance or reservation without further stockholder authorization, except as may be required by law or by the rules of The NASDAQ Global Select Market, and to reserve shares of common stock for issuance under our director equity incentive plan.
-The Board of Directors also believes that having such additional shares authorized and available for issuance or reservation will give us greater flexibility with respect to general corporate purposes and in considering potential future actions involving the issuance of stock, including, without limitation, raising capital, stock dividends or splits and providing equity incentives to directors.
+The Board of Directors believes that the increased authorized number of shares of common stock contemplated by the proposed amendment to our Certificate of Incorporation is desirable to make additional unreserved shares of common stock available for issuance or reservation without further stockholder authorization, except as may be required by law or by the rules of The NASDAQ Global Select Market, and to reserve additional shares of common stock for issuance under our director equity incentive plan if necessary.
+We have elected to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended.
+As such, we are required to distribute annually 90% of our taxable net income and thus, are not able to retain enough capital for growth.
+Therefore, in order to pursue new investment opportunities, we need the ability to raise capital by issuing additional shares of common stock.
+We believe that our historical track record of identifying attractive investment opportunities in addition to accretive equity offerings have been instrumental to our strong financial performance.
+Furthermore, we believe that the significant changes occurring in the housing finance market and regulatory reform will lead to attractive investment opportunities in the near future.
+Finally, the Board of Directors also believes that having such additional shares authorized and available for issuance or reservation will give us greater flexibility with respect to general corporate purposes and in considering potential future actions involving the issuance of stock, including, without limitation, raising capital, stock dividends or splits and providing equity incentives to our independent directors.